aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Obtaining Negotiated Pre-Shared Keys

-The following APIs enable the caller to obtain the PSK that was selected by the server for the connection:
+The following APIs enable the caller to obtain the PSK selected by the server for the connection.

 ```c
 int s2n_connection_get_negotiated_psk_identity_length(struct s2n_connection *conn, uint16_t *identity_length);